Raifa21/VRC-Worlds-Manager/README.md

 ## Installation

 Download the latest release of VRC Favorite Manager in the releases tab.
-Alternatively, download the application from here:https://raifaworks.booth.pm/items/6053937
+Alternatively, download the application from here: https://raifaworks.booth.pm/items/6053937

-[WIP]

 ## Features

 - World management with folders
-- Generate world instances
+- Generation of world instances
 - Automatic world adding via VRChat API

 ## Contributing